fsharp/fslang-design/RFCs/FS-1131-NoCompilerInliningAttribute.md

 # Summary

-The F# compiler has the ability to decide whether to inline user-defined values, functions and instance members (henceforth referred to collectively as 'values').
+The F# compiler has the ability to decide whether to inline user-defined values, functions and members (henceforth referred to collectively as 'values').
 Users can enforce this behavior with the `inline` keyword.
 Additionally, the JIT compiler can also decide to inline methods at run-time.

 `MethodImplAttribute(MethodImplOptions.NoInlining)` is a means of forcing both compilers **not** to inline.
 However, there is currently no way to tell the F# compiler not to inline, while leaving the JIT compiler free to do so.
 The proposed `NoCompilerInliningAttribute` remedies this situation.